openshift/openshift-ansible/roles/openshift_cfme/README.md

-**Optional:** The ManageIQ pod is fairly large (about 1.7 GB) so to save some spin-up time post-deployment, you can begin pre-pulling the docker image now to each of your nodes now:
+**Optional:** The ManageIQ pod is fairly large (about 1.7 GB) so to save some spin-up time post-deployment, you can begin pre-pulling the docker image to each of your nodes now:

 ```
-root@node0x # docker pull docker.io/manageiq/manageiq-pods:app-latest
+root@node0x # docker pull docker.io/manageiq/manageiq-pods:app-latest-fine
 ```

 ## Getting Started

-1) The entry point playbook to install CFME is located in [the BYO playbooks](../../playbooks/byo/openshift-cfme/config.yml) directory
+1) The *entry point playbook* to install CFME is located in [the BYO playbooks](../../playbooks/byo/openshift-cfme/config.yml) directory

+2) Update your existing `hosts` inventory file and ensure the parameter `openshift_cfme_install_app` is set to `True` under the `[OSEv3:vars]` block.

 2) Using your existing `hosts` inventory file, run `ansible-playbook` with the entry point playbook: